eclipse-symphony/symphony/docs/symphony-book/hosts/_overview.md

 _(last edit: 4/12/2023)_

-Hosts are configurable hosting processes that load a group of configured [vendors](../vendors/overview.md) and bind them to one or multiple [bindings](../bindings/_overview.md).
+Hosts are configurable hosting processes that load a group of configured [vendors](../vendors/_overview.md) and bind them to one or multiple [bindings](../bindings/_overview.md).

 ## Host configurations

-Under the `api` folder of the `symphony` repo, you can find a bunch of `*.json` files – these are different configuration files for various Symphony roles and purposes.
+Under the `api` folder of the `symphony` repo, several `*.json` files define the configurations for various Symphony roles and purposes.
 For example:

 * `symphony-agent.json`: This is the default configuration for a Symphony agent.
 * `symphony-api-dev-console-trace.json`: This is the same configuration as `symphony-api-dev.json`, plus a console exporter for [OpenTelemetry](https://opentelemetry.io/).